MarkPearlCoZa/Blog_General/_posts/2018-06-28-Thoughts-on-Compassionate-Code.md

 ### Being Non-Judgemental & Discerning

 Why am I blogging about this?
 I've recently spent some time trying to understand the concept of psychological safety in a team space.
 One of the ingrediants around creating psychological safety is to not be judgemental.
 I've always wondered what this meant.
-Being able to judge whether something is good or not seemed useful - good code / bad code, good action / bad action etc.
+Being able to judge whether something is good or not seemed useful - good code or bad code, good action or bad action and so on...

-If being non-judgemental is important in creating high performing teams, does it mean we loose the ability to tell good from bad?
+If being non-judgemental is important in creating psychological safety, does it mean we loose the ability to tell good from bad?

 It wasn't until I came across [post by Raj Raghunathan titled Don't be Judgmental, Be Discerning](https://www.psychologytoday.com/us/blog/sapient-nature/201105/dont-be-judgmental-be-discerning) that the penny seemed to dropped for me.